 - Received First Holy Communion

 If you do not meet all of the above requirements or if you are not Catholic please see the Rite of Christian Initiation of Adults (above).

-- Our next classes will begin in September 2018.
-For more information or if you would like to enroll, please contact Dr. John Paul Salay.
+- Classes will begin September 12, 2018.
+For more information or if you would like to register, please contact Dr. John Paul Salay.

 The Eucharist is the heart and the summit of the Church's life, for in it Christ associates his Church and all her members with his sacrifice of praise and thanksgiving offered once for all on the cross to his Father; by this sacrifice he pours out the graces of salvation on his Body which is the Church (Catechism of the Catholic Church 1407).